NCERT Solutions for Class 10 Maths Chapter 13 – CBSE Free PDF Download

 CSA of frustum = π(r1+r2)×l

-And, Area of upper circular end = πr22
+And, the Area of the upper circular end = πr22

 The area of material to be used for making the fez = 210π + 16π = (226 x 22)/7 = 710 2/7